CultOfClang/cultofclang.github.io/README.md

 We have in person sessions in the King County Library System.

-We have weekly live training sessions on http://twitch.tv/cultofclang You can also contribute to one of out many projects here on github.
+We have weekly live training sessions on http://twitch.tv/cultofclang

+You can also contribute to one of out many projects here on github.

+While most of the organization happens here on github, we also have a [discord](https://discord.gg/j8xjfED)

 # How to become a Minster (mantainer)
 The primary way to designated as an minister is to create a work to demostrate a level of master.